 How are Learning Fellows selected?

-Learning Fellows are chosen from students who have previously completed the professor’s course and have received a B grade or higher.
-Calls for applications are sent at the beginning of each term to all eligible students.
+Learning Fellows are chosen from students who have previously completed the course and have received a B grade or higher.
+Calls for applications are sent to all eligible students two months before the term.
 Students interested in becoming Learning Fellows may approach their professors or our program at any time during the year to discuss upcoming opportunities.
 For more information on how Learning Fellows are selected, please visit our FAQ page.

 Are Learning Fellows unique to Dartmouth?

-Sort of.
-Our program is based off the Learning Assistants program at University of Colorado – Boulder.
+Our program is based off the Learning Assistant Alliance program that originated at the University of Colorado – Boulder.
 This model is used by many colleges and universities nationwide.
 Most courses that include Learning Assistants are introductory STEM (science, technology, engineering, or math) courses that typically have very large enrollments.
 However, at Dartmouth, we encourage Learning Fellows in all of our courses, including the arts & humanities and social sciences.
-Our program also differs from other models because of our emphasis on “teaching huddles” – training sessions where faculty and students discuss their pedagogical strategies with one another.
+Our program also differs from other models because of our emphasis on “teaching huddles” – weekly course team meetings where the professor, learning fellows, and a learning designer/faculty developer discuss their experiences through reflection, brainstorming, and pedagogy or facilitation training.
 Because of this highly collaborative environment, we refer to our students as Learning Fellows.

 Where can I learn more?